 There is a whole jalapeno in this chowder….minus the seeds.
 It’s not spicy at all.
-It just adds a teensy bit of flavor and heat.
-I was worried that it would be too spicy, but trust me, you’d never know it was there.
-Don’t leave it out.
-It really adds another layer of flavor.
+It just adds a bit of flavor and heat.
+If you are worried about it being too spicy, add 1/2 of the jalapeno.

+Don’t get rid of the cobs after you cut the corn off.
 Two of the cobs go into the soup.
-This just adds more flavor.
+This just adds more flavor to the corn chowder.
 There’s a lot of creaminess and flavor left in those cobs.
 You could add all four cobs, but my pot was a bit too crowded.
 If your cobs are too big to fit in your pot, just snap the cobs in half.

 Enchilada Soup – All the wonderful flavors of enchiladas in a soup!

 Creamy Chicken and Wild Rice Soup – The name says it all!

 Cheesy Broccoli Soup – Yummy broccoli with cheddar cheese.

 Creamy Tomato Soup – Perfect with a grilled cheese sandwich.

 Clam Chowder – Perfect for lunch or dinner anytime of the year.